-Hala is a national speaker and patient family centered care advocate.
-Her professional background includes event and meeting management, non-profit work, development, and writing.
+Hala Durrah is a nationally recognized speaker and patient family engagement consultant and advocate.
+Her professional background includes event and meeting management, non-profit organization work, development, and writing.
 She earned her Bachelor’s degree in International Affairs and Master’s degree in Tourism Administration, both from the George Washington University in Washington, D.C.
-Her current work in patient family centered care stems from her experiences as a mother of a chronically ill child who has undergone two liver transplants and a bone marrow transplant.
+Her current work in patient family centered care and patient family engagement stems from her experiences as a mother of a chronically ill child who has undergone two liver transplants and a bone marrow transplant.

-Hala has been a speaker at conferences for organizations such as the Institute for Patient Family Centered Care, Maryland Hospital Association, the Healthcare Association of New York State, and the Virginia Hospital and Healthcare Association.
-Hala has also been requested to join and participate at a number of American Hospital Association meetings and a Partnership for Patients Federal Partners Retreat.
+Hala has been a speaker at conferences for organizations such as the American Academy of Pediatrics, Planetree, American College of Clinical Pharmacy, National Academy of Medicine, Institute for Patient Family Centered Care, Maryland Hospital Association, the Healthcare Association of New York State, the Virginia Hospital and Healthcare Association, and others.
+Hala is frequently invited to join and participate at a number of national meetings and forums to share her perspective.

 Hala continues to share her story and perspectives in national forums and with national associations.
 She truly believes that healthcare will only move forward when we ALL partner together; together we are better.
 Hala is a passionate advocate in making and supporting the “human case” for patient family centered care and patient engagement.